muellsen/PCM/README.md

 % This will add the folders to your MATLAB path add_pcm
 ```
 to add all subfolders to your MATLAB path.

+## Code structure ##

 The PCM package comprises the following folders that contain different
 functions and scripts:

 - The examples/ folder contains several test cases about the different modes of usage.